lummie/dns-dodo/README.md

 ![](logo.png)

-###DNS-Digital Ocean DO - a DNS sub-domain IP updater for Digital Ocean
+### DNS-Digital Ocean DO - a DNS sub-domain IP updater for Digital Ocean

 dns-dodo's main purpose is to update a single dns 'A' record to the public IP address of the system dns-dodo is run on.
 This is very similar to the dynamic dns clients that you can download for no-ip, dyndns, etc. but dns-dodo allows you to use your existing Digital Ocean account for this service.

-In addition dns-dodo allows you to show the public ip, and show the current dns records (all types) associated with a domain on your digital ocean account.
+In addition, dns-dodo allows you to show the public ip, and show the current dns records (all types) associated with a domain on your Digital Ocean account.

 ## Who / What is Digital Ocean